deepub/CosmosSQLCalipers/README.md

 * Executes the query workload based on the operation specified in the input parameters
 * Deletes the documents explicitly at the end of the exercise

 Indexing policy has a significant impact on RU consumption.
 So for the sake of simplicity, CosmosSQLCalipers deploys a single index for partition key lookups.

-Metrics are collected based on the above test cycle and the results are published on the console.
-The results include:
+Collected metrics include:
 * Throughput
 * Network latencies
 * RUs consumed

-Operations that can be exercised using this tool include:
+Operations that can be exercised using this tool includes:
 1. SQL_ASYNC_PARTITION_KEY_READ: Executes partition key based queries asynchronously
 1. SQL_SYNC_PARTITION_KEY_READ: Executes partition key based queries synchronously
 1. SQL_ASYNC_POINT_READ: Executes point read operations asynchronously
 1. SQL_SYNC_POINT_READ: Executes point read operations synchronously
-1. ALL_SYNC_OPS: Executes all synchronous read operations in a serial manner.
+1. ALL_SYNC_OPS: Executes all synchronous read operations serially.
 The execution cycle starts with partition key based reads followed by point reads.
-1. ALL_ASYNC_OPS: Executes all asynchronous read operations in a serial manner.
+1. ALL_ASYNC_OPS: Executes all asynchronous read operations serially.
 The execution cycle starts with partition key based reads followed by point reads.
-1. SQL_ALL: Executes async partition key read, sync partition key read, async point read and sync point read operations in a serial manner.
+1. SQL_ALL: Executes async partition key read, sync partition key read, async point read and sync point read operations serially.

 ## Instructions
 1. Create a Cosmos DB SQL API account